 “That is quite enough, you may place her on her feet, and leave.”

-Carefully Simpson placed her on her feet.
-Marilyn fussed with her voluminous skirts as Simpson left the room, closing the door behind him.
+Carefully Simpson placed Marilyn on her feet.
+She fussed with her voluminous skirts as Simpson left the room, closing the door behind him.

 “You are so beautiful,” Albert said to his bride.

 She was beautiful.
 Twenty six years old, five feet eight inches tall, her blonde hair

 He was not beautiful, but felt extremely handsome in his morning coat.
 Without